 - a) The AS may forward the originating request to the destination network without involving a S-CSCF.
-If this option is applied where the target identity is a tel: URL, the AS performs an ENUM query and routes the request based on the translation result.
-ENUM support for an AS is optional.
-If an AS does not support ENUM, it shall be configured to use b) at least in case of tel: URLs. - b) In case the PSI has a S-CSCF assigned, the AS forwards the originating request to this S-CSCF, which then processes the request as per regular originating S-CSCF procedures.
+If this option is applied where the target identity is a Tel: URI, the AS shall perform an ENUM query and route the request based on the translation result.
+ENUM support for an AS is optional, therefore, if an AS does not support ENUM and the target identity is a Tel URI, it shall be configured to use b). - b) If the PSI has an S-CSCF assigned, the AS forwards the originating request to this S-CSCF, which then processes the request as per regular originating S-CSCF procedures.